 The Cardinal has an editor and assistant positions.
 The Cardinal Newspaper accepts student submissions, regardless of involvement with the program, although not all submissions may be selected for printing due to space considerations.

-At the Whidbey Island Campus the Journalism Club provides monthly newsletters and papers to their college peers.
-They interview Students, Faculty, and Staff on campus concerns.
-They also inform students of local, national, and global issues so that students are up to date with the news.
-This is done through club volunteer work service and if interested in participating please contact the Student Life Office at Whidbey Island Campus.
+At the Whidbey Island Campus, the Journalism Club provides monthly newsletters and papers to their college peers.
+They interview students, faculty, and staff on campus concerns.
+They also inform students of local, national, and global issues so that students are up-to-date with the news.
+This is done through club volunteer work servicw.
+If interested in participatingm please contact the Student Life Office at the Whidbey Island Campus.

-11 Student Rights & Respondsibilites
+10 Student Rights & Responsibilites